qiskit-community/qiskit-pasqal-provider/README.md

 This project contains the appropriate abstraction to program [Pasqal](https://pasqal.com)'s analog neutral atom QPUs from Qiskit.

-We encourage the user to check out specialized resources, such as the [Pulser Documentation](https://docs.pasqal.com/pulser/) to discover how to best take program analog neutral atom QPUs.
+We encourage the user to check out specialized resources, such as the [Pulser Documentation](https://docs.pasqal.com/pulser/), to discover how to best take program analog neutral atom QPUs.

+To target Pasqal's QPUs or cloud based emulators, sign up for [Pasqal cloud](https://www.pasqal.com/solutions/cloud/).

 ### Table of Contents